Click here to download printable copy of the order of worship

 Chorus 2

 (For those joining us in the Sanctuary this morning, you are invited, as you come forward to receive the Communion Elements, and as you feel so led, to place your offering in one of the plates up front.
 For those unable to be with us physically, you are encouraged to partake of the elements in your home at this time.
 Also, as you are able, we invite you to set aside your offering as an act of personal dedication at this time, either to be mailed in, dropped off at the church, or brought in when you are able to join us in worship.
-Let this time be one of receiving from and offering yourself up to our Lord — to the praise of His holy name.)
+Let this time be one of receiving from and offering yourself to our Lord — to the praise of His glory.)

 Prayer of Commitment